G-W-C/NCD-IIOT-Gateway/README.md

 ### Method
 To utilize the DO with Node-RED, we will use the API via a CLI command.
 This requires the user to elevate privileges using sudo and enter a password.
 Since Node-RED runs under the user 'ncdio', we need to modify privileges to allow Node-RED to execute this specific command without a password.
 ### Elevate privileges for the dido cmd set only
-1. Open the sudoers file with the following cmd:
+1. Open the sudoers.tmp file with the following cmd:
    ```cmd
    sudo visudo
    ```